betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 This makes `my_mock.IsDirty()` return `true` before `my_mock.Flush()` is called and return `false` afterwards.

-If the behavior change is more complex, you can store the effects in a variable and make a mock strategy get its return value from that variable:
+If the behavior change is more complex, you can store the effects in a variable and make a mock schedulingStrategy get its return value from that variable:

 ```
 using ::testing::_;